Horringer Court Prospectus

 Working with Parents

 It is essential that parents and school work together to ensure every child makes the most of their time with us.
 Parents of pupils in Year 5 will be given an email address for Mrs Kemp and we ask that this is used for initial contact.
 Mrs Kemp will pass on anything relevant to other teachers.
 For all other Year groups the email address of the child’s tutor is supplied.
 There is also a space in the Pupil Log where short messages can be written for your child’s tutor.
 Meetings can be arranged with any member of staff but we please ask that appointments are made beforehand.
-Newsletters are currently sent out once a term, with our website providing all current information.
+A weekly bulletin sheet is sent to all parents every Friday as well as regular Newsletters celebrating success within Horringer Court and the Trust.
 Letters are sent via email and are also displayed on the website.
 We operate a text message system for important messages.
+You can also keep up to date via our twitter feed.

 Sport is an extremely important and valuable part of school life at Horringer Court; our emphasis being on promoting enjoyment and understanding in a happy, exciting and safe environment.
 We have Activemark Gold and Sportsmark Awads and hold Football Association Charter Standard.
 These awards symbolises the school’s commitment to sport and to health and fitness.
 The Government lays down minimum standards for the time children should spend on exercise in school.
 Horringer Court exceeds all these standards and ensures that all children, in both Key Stage 2 and Key Stage 3, spend an adequate amount of time on sport and physical education.

-Every pupil has two hours of high quality Physical Education each week on their timetable as well as an 18 hour block of Dance.
+Every pupil has two and a half hours of high quality Physical Education each week on their timetable as well as a block of 9 lessons of Dance.
 This curriculum time is supported by a wide variety of clubs for all children in all the main games and sports.
 All pupils are encouraged to participate in our annual Sports Day; Inter House competitions and the many extra-curricular clubs that are on offer.

 Sports Premium Grant

-The government is providing additional funding of £150 million per annum for academic years 2013 to 2014 and 2014 to 2015 to improve provision of physical education (PE) and sport in primary schools.
+The government provides additional funding to improve provision of physical education (PE) and sport in primary schools.
 This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport - will be allocated to primary school headteachers.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

 Schools must spend the additional funding on improving their provision of PE and sport but they will have the freedom to choose how they do this.